-Each of the regulators have their own systems to enable you to check their registers and have detailed processes of how to alert them if you have concerns about an individuals fitness to practise.
-You can find these on their websites.
+Each regulator has its own systems to enable you to check their registers and have detailed processes of how to alert them if you have concerns about an individual's fitness to practise.
+You can find these on the websites below.

 The professional regulators

-Health and Care Professions Council (HCPC) regulates 16 different health and care professions: arts therapists, biomedical scientists, chiropodists/podiatrists, clinical scientists, dietitians, hearing aid dispensers, occupational therapists, operating department practitioners, orthoptists, paramedics, physiotherapists, practitioner psychologists, prosthetists/orthotists, radiographers, social workers in England and speech and language therapists.
+- Health and Care Professions Council (HCPC) regulates 15 health and care professions: arts therapists, biomedical scientists, chiropodists/podiatrists, clinical scientists, dietitians, hearing aid dispensers, occupational therapists, operating department practitioners, orthoptists, paramedics, physiotherapists, practitioner psychologists, prosthetists/orthotists, radiographers and speech and language therapists.

-Nursing and Midwifery Council (NMC) regulates nurses and midwives.
+- Nursing and Midwifery Council (NMC) regulates nurses, midwives and nursing associates.